OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 * Have a basic understanding of what a proxy is
 * Always extend storage instead of modifying it
 * Make sure your contracts use initializer functions instead of constructors
+* Do not interact with a proxy from the same address that created it (except for upgrading it)

 Furthermore, ZeppelinOS will let you know when something goes wrong with one of the items in this list.
 So, seat back, enjoy, code, and let ZeppelinOS take care of the rest.